oddlanguage/odd/Documentation/Types.md

 ```

 ## Numbers: integers and decimals
-Odd only has one _real_ number type, appropriately called `number`.
-The built-in `integer` and `decimal` are just types built on top of number.
-An integer in odd is just a whole number.
-This is only used to make sure your numbers are whole.
-This case is inverted for decimals: they're just to make sure your numbers are decimal only.
+Odd only has one "_real_" number type, appropriately called `number`.
+The built-in `integer` is just a type built on top of number.
+An integer in odd can only be a whole number, whereas `number` can be both integer and decimal.

 # Declaring custom types
 Declaring your own types is possible.
 To let the odd parser know you're declaring a type, you must use the `type` keyword as such: